Weroth

 Weroth is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

 The community lies in the Westerwald between Montabaur and Limburg an der Lahn.
 Weroth lies 290 m above sea level.
 It belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
 Its seat is in the like-named town.

 Neighbouring communities

 Weroth's neighbours are Hundsangen, Wallmerod, Dreikirchen and Steinefrenz.

 History

 In 1322, Weroth had its first documentary mention.

 Politics

 The municipal council is made up of 11 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

+Weroth's access to the public local transport is through the bus lines 481, 482,492, 959 and 994.

+Weroth is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 410.

 Right nearby to the community's north runs Bundesstraße 8, leading from Limburg an der Lahn to Hennef.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt), some 4 km away.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.